 After a life-long battle with weight, Jean decided to make one last attempt before giving up.
-Fortunately, that last attempt happened to be the keto diet – and two years later she was 140 lbs (65 kg) lighter.
+Fortunately, that last attempt happened to be the keto diet.
+And two years later, she was 140 pounds (65 kilos) lighter.

-Here she shares all the fantastic health benefits she has reaped on her journey, and some helpful tips for anyone who wants to do something similar:
+Here, Jean shares all the fantastic health benefits she has reaped on her journey and some helpful tips for anyone who wants to achieve the same thing.

-As soon as I began on it in May 2015, the weight began to drop once again (slowly but surely) and I started to feel so much more better and healthier, I had no more carb-crash afternoon naps, I started to feel energized throughout the day, I had great concentration, my skin cleared up, I was losing weight and inches and most important of all within a few months into keto, my high blood pressure which I’d suffered with for decades finally reversed itself and normalized to date without medication.
+As soon as I began in May 2015, the weight began to drop once again (slowly but surely), and I started to feel so much better and healthier.
+I had no more carb-crash afternoon naps.
+I felt energized throughout the day, I had great concentration, my skin cleared up, and I lost weight and inches.
+Most importantly, my high blood pressure, which I’d suffered with for decades, finally reversed itself within a few months and has normalized to date without medication.

-I also was amazed that within the first month of full keto eating, my painful menstruation cramps that I’d suffered with for decades also completely vanished.
-In regards to my health there are still so many more benefits than I can count/list but long story short is that keto completely changed my life.
-For the first time in my life I feel good about myself physically, emotionally and mentally.
+I also was amazed that within the first month of full keto eating, the painful menstruation cramps that I’d suffered with for decades also completely vanished.
+There are still so many more benefits than I can list, but long story short is that keto completely changed my life.
+For the first time in my life, I feel good about myself physically, emotionally, and mentally.

-In addition, it is the easiest and tastiest “diet” that I ever did in my life.
-In fact, the only difficult part about it was the patience part (as would be the case with any weight-loss journey because it is a marathon not a race), but I took the journey one day at a time, telling myself just for today I will eat right, and a few days made a week, then a month and now years, and I look back and so thankful for taking that chance and sticking to it… there were stalls but I kept telling myself to just keep on going no matter what, and during those stalls I would still see inch loss and feel clothes getting looser.
+In addition to this, it is the easiest and tastiest “diet” that I ever did in my life.
+In fact, the only difficult part about it was the patience part — as would be the case with any weight-loss journey because it is a marathon, not a race — but I took the journey one day at a time, telling myself just for today, I will eat right, and a few days became a week, then a month, and now years.
+These days, I look back and feel so thankful for taking that chance and sticking to it… there were stalls, but I kept telling myself to keep on going no matter what, and during those stalls, I would still see inch loss and feel clothes getting looser.

-I have lost the bulk of my weight from my upper body, letting me know that a lot of the visceral fat that was surrounding my vital organs has melted away, I have a waist for the first time in my life and now able to wear a belt with my dresses and enjoy shopping for trendy outfits (and not just for anything that would fit like in the past).
+I have lost the bulk of my weight from my upper body, letting me know that much of the visceral fat surrounding my vital organs has melted away.
+I have a waist for the first time in my life and now wear a belt with my dresses and enjoy shopping for trendy outfits (and not just for anything that would fit like in the past).

-When doing that initial research I realized that the science of insulin resistance really was sound (and especially for people in a similar situation to myself who had particularly struggled with weight issues for decades and in my case, since early childhood and couldn’t lose weight even on low-calorie diets).What shocked me the most was that once I started keto, in the absence of sugar and carbs, the lifelong food cravings I had completely disappeared and for years now have been cured of my sugar/carb addiction with no desire to ever binge again.
-This way of eating works and is the key to break lifelong struggles with food addictions and can in turn reverse lifestyle diseases.
+When doing that initial research, I realized that the science of insulin resistance was sound.
+Especially for people who have struggled with weight issues for decades, perhaps since early childhood, and couldn’t lose weight on low-calorie diets, as were the case for me.What shocked me the most was that once I started keto, in the absence of sugar and carbs, the lifelong food cravings I had disappeared entirely, and for years now I’ve been cured of my sugar/carb addiction with no desire ever to binge again.
+This way of eating works.
+It’s the key to breaking lifelong struggles with food addiction and can reverse lifestyle diseases.

-I still have weight to lose but, I can say that with the loss of 140 pounds (64 kg), my life has completely transformed for the better and have gained my health back in leaps and bounds, I am also now active and go to the gym 4-5 times a week for strength training and cardio… however throughout the journey I focused 90-95% on my food and only used exercise as an addition for heart health, this way of eating works if one trusts the process.
+I still have weight to lose but, I can say that with the loss of 140 pounds (64 kilos), my life has completely transformed for the better and have gained my health back in leaps and bounds.
+I am also now active and go to the gym four to five times a week for strength training and cardio.
+However, throughout the journey, I focused 90-95% on my food and only used exercise as an addition for heart health.
+This way of eating works if one trusts the process.

-I am thankful to keto advocates such as Dr. Andreas Eenfeldt, among many others who are advocating for and spreading awareness on the benefits of the LCHF lifestyle of which can reverse lifestyle diseases through diet.
-Knowledge is power and I hope that the world may open its eyes and see the health benefits of this lifestyle.
+I am thankful to keto advocates such as Dr. Andreas Eenfeldt and many others who are spreading awareness of the benefits of the low-carb, high-fat (LCHF) lifestyle which can reverse lifestyle diseases.
+Knowledge is power, and I hope that the world may open its eyes and see the health benefits of this lifestyle.

 If you want to contact Jean, you can email her at email@example.com .

-Thank you for sharing your inspiring story and helpful insights Jean! :-) And a big congratulations to your success.
+Thank you for sharing your inspiring story and helpful insights, Jean!
+And a big congratulations on your success.